rgsanti/getyourway/README.md

 - `currencyCode` was added as part of the search as Amadeus flight API returns the flight costs in the airline’s currency - this ensures it's converted to GBP (default) or the desired currency.
-- The datepicker needs configured to prevent you choosing a date before today or after a certain date.